Convex and Non-convex Optimization Under Generalized Smoothness

-Note that Theorem~\ref{thm:nesterov-main} requires a very small stepsize $\eta=\cO(1/L^2)$, different from the classical $1/L$ stepsize for standard Lipschitz smooth functions.
-The reason is that we require a small enough stepsize to get a good enough bound on $\norm{y_t-x_t}$.
+Note that Theorem~\ref{thm:nesterov-main} requires a smaller stepsize $\eta=\cO(1/L^2)$, compared to the classical $\cO(1/L)$ stepsize for standard Lipschitz smooth functions.
+The reason is we require a small enough stepsize to get a good enough bound on $\norm{y_t-x_t}$.
 However, if the function is further assumed to be $\ell$-smooth with a \emph{sub-linear} $\ell$, the requirement of stepsize can be relaxed to $\eta=\cO(1/L)$, similar to the classical requirement.
 See Appendix~\ref{app:convex_nag} for the details.

 In the strongly convex setting, we can also prove convergence of NAG with different $\{A_t\}_{t\ge0}$ parameters when $f$ is $\ell$-smooth with a sub-quadratic $\ell$, or $(\rho,L_0,L_\rho)$-smooth with $\rho<2$.
 The rate can be further improved when $\rho$ becomes smaller.
 However, since the constants $G$ and $\smcst$ are different for GD and NAG, it is not clear whether the rate of NAG is faster than that of GD in the strongly convex setting.
-We present the detailed result and analysis in Appendix~\ref{app:strongly_convex_nag}.
+We will present the detailed result and analysis in Appendix~\ref{app:strongly_convex_nag}.